Mark Jackson (Australian footballer): Singing career

-Following his retirement from football, Jackson used his fame and popularity to launch a singing career.
+Jackson used his fame and popularity to launch a singing career, releasing two singles in 1985.
 His first single, "I’m an Individual" was a hit on the Australian singles chart.
-A second single, "My Brain Hurts" was not so successful.
+A second single, "Me Brain Hurts" was not so successful.
 A 1991 release, "You Can Do This", also failed to make an impression.

 Jackson combined a rap-like delivery with lyrics based on Australian comedy and larrikinism.

 Acting career

-After his singing career ended, Jackson began appearing in advertisements, the most successful of which was his role in Energizer battery commercials during the late 1980s and early 1990s.
+After his singing career ended, Jackson began appearing in advertisements, the most successful of which was his role in Energizer battery commercials during the late 1980s and early-mid 1990s.
 The commercials ended with a manic Jackson yelling "Get Energizer.
 It’ll surprise you!
 Oi!".
 These commercials were shown extensively in the United States, even though few people knew of Jackson, during a period of high American interest in things Australian in the wake of the Crocodile Dundee films.
+This American infatuation with Australian culture is referenced in The Simpsons episode "Bart vs. Australia" (1995), in which Jackson makes a cameo promoting Energizer.
 He was the brand's last human spokesman before the emergence of the Energizer Bunny.

 There was also a 10 in 1 "Oi!
 Jacko Gym" action figure toy that could talk, do push ups, lift weights and ride a skateboard—all battery operated, with Jackson wearing the battery company logo on his singlet.
 He was also linked with Nutri-Grain amongst other companies, and for a time worked as a professional actor for commercials.

 Jackson has appeared in various television sitcoms and movies—one of the most notable being as survival expert "Jetto" in the short-lived American action-adventure series The Highwayman (1988)—as well as being on talkback radio and in various children's programs and talk shows.
 During 2005 Jackson embarked on a tour with author and renowned criminal Mark "Chopper" Read.

 In 2014, Jackson was featured on 7mate's Bogan Hunters as a celebrity judge.